DefaultResourceGroup Plugin Tutorial

 - If the plugin listens to multiple events, be sure to set the Property Set on all of them

 - Click on the "Save" button at the upper right to save the plugin and the Property Set specification

 If the plugin listens to more than one event, you can have a different Property Set for each event, but it's also fine to put all the properties in one Property Set and specify that set for all events.

 Enabling the DefaultResourceGroup Plugin

 When installed or updated, the plugin is disabled.
-You can enable it by right-clicking on it in the Elements Tree and selecting "Activate Plugin."
+You can enable it by editing the plugin, setting it to active, and saving the plugin.